What to do with MRR after Custom MVP App Development?

 MRR expresses a monetary value rather than a percentage value.
 This makes it hard to benchmark against other companies as you’re comparing apples and oranges.

 If you do want to compare and contrast, some analysts recommend measuring your MRR growth rate, as this is measured as a percentage.
 You can calculate the MRR growth rate in the following way:

 (Total MRR at the end of the month – total MRR at the start of the month) divided by total MRR at the start of the month x 100.

 So if your MRR at the start of the month was $85,000 and your MRR at the end of the same month is $100,000, your growth rate would be 17.6%.

-MRR growth rate makes it easy to forecast the future growth, which can be helpful when it comes to determining your approach to sales and marketing.
+MRR growth rate makes it easy to forecast future growth, which can be helpful when it comes to determining your approach to sales and marketing.
 It can also be a valuable metric to take to investors when it comes to getting investment and funding.

-How to increase MRR in your business
+How to increase MRR in your Custom MVP App

 A dip in monthly recurring revenue generally means one of two things for your startup.
 Either you’re losing existing customers (customer churn), or they’re downgrading their subscriptions.

 If your MRR or MRR growth rate looks low, there are steps you can take to increase it.
 Here are some of our recommendations.